j-lepard/Prolonged_Length_of_Stay/Readme.md

 ### Intermediate Data File Summary

 The following csv files are generated through the data import, scoping, and feature engineering steps prior to Modelling.
+These maybe found in the [_data](_data) folder

 |Step |File Name|Description|
 |-----|--------------|--------------|